(1) Business Risks

 As a general trading company, the Sojitz Group operates a diverse portfolio of businesses globally and is exposed to various risks due to the nature of these businesses.

 Therefore, the Group defines and classifies risks according to its Basic Code of Corporate Risk Management and assigns managers responsible for each risk classification.
 These managers formulate a risk management policy and management plan at the beginning of each fiscal year, monitor progress and risk mitigation quarterly, and summarize performance at the end of each fiscal year.
 The Group manages quantifiable risks (market risks, credit risks, business investment risks, and country risks) based on risk asset scores derived from risk measurements.
-Non-quantifiable risks (legal risks, compliance risks, environmental and social (human rights) risks, funding risks, disaster risks, and system risks) are managed based on quarterly monitoring.
+Difficult to quantify risks (legal risks, compliance risks, environmental and social (human rights) risks, funding risks, natural disaster and calamity risks, system risks, etc.) are managed based on quarterly monitoring.
 While the Group has risk management systems in place to address these risks, not all risks can be completely avoided.

 Risks involved in the Sojitz Group’s businesses include, but are not limited to, the following: